peps0791/CarND-Behavioral-Cloning-P3/project_writeup.md

 **Thoughts**

-Having seen in the Traffic Sign Classification projet and confirmed with this one, data is everything.
+Having seen in the Traffic Sign Classification project and confirmed with this one, data is everything.
 This solution works, but it could be improved in a number of ways:
 1. **Different model architecture**

-Altought the dataset is not that large or complex, still it could be insightful how some of the other arhitectures<insert link> would perform for this project.
+Altought the dataset is not that large or complex, still it could be insightful how some of the other architectures would perform for this project.

 2. **Data collection**